realpython/python-guide/docs/starting/install3/linux.rst

 .. image:: /_static/photos/34435689480_2e6f358510_k_d.jpg

-This document describes how to install Python 3.6 on Ubuntu Linux machines.
+This document describes how to install Python 3.6 or 3.8 on Ubuntu Linux machines.

 To see which version of Python 3 you have installed, open a command prompt and run